 - Would unfairness be done if the prenuptial agreement were maintained?

-Divorce Negotiator is able to advise, guide and draw up this agreement with both parties in a straight forward and sensitive way to ensure you are happy with the arrangements from the very beginning.
+Divorce Negotiator is able to advise, guide and draw up this agreement with both parties.
+The approach is straight forward and sensitive to ensure you are happy with the arrangements from the very beginning.
 You will both need to provide full disclosure of your financial positions.
-You should carefully consider the terms of the agreement to ensure they are as clear as possible as this will ensure there is no misunderstanding should they need to be referenced at any point.
+You should carefully consider the terms of the agreement to ensure they are as clear as possible.
+This will ensure there is no misunderstanding should they need to refer back at any point.